-Although SCE proposes to comply with local noise ordinances to the extent practicable, this discussion shows that violations of local standards could occur.
+Although In its PEA (Section 4.12.2.3), SCE states that it would proposes to comply with local noise ordinances to the extent practicable.
+In addition, SCE states that where work may need to occur outside of local ordinance timeframes, SCE would coordinate with local authorities to minimize conflicts with the applicable ordinances.
+Thethis discussion above demonstrates shows that violations of local standards could occurand.
 Additionally, work could be needed outside of the time periods allowed.
-Mitigation would be necessary to avoid potential violations during construction.
-With implementation of the recommended mitigation measures, the construction activities would either comply with local noise ordinances, or SCE would request a variance from each affected jurisdiction.
-SCE would similarly request a variance if there is a need to work outside of normal daytime, weekday hours.
+In order to minimize the impact of the project conflicting with local noise ordinances, mMitigation has been developed would be necessary to avoid potential violations during construction or to minimize the effect of unavoidable violations.
+With implementation of the recommended mitigation measures, the construction activities would either comply with local noise ordinances, or SCE would coordinate with local authorities to implement controls and reduce noise impacts during periods of ordinance violation, request a variance from each affected jurisdiction.
+SCE would similarly request a variance-if there is a need to work outside of normal daytime, weekday hours.
 Mitigation Measures N-1a (Implement best management practices for construction noise) and N-1b (Implement a helicopter noise control strategy) would reduce the potential for violations of the local standards by requiring feasible noise controls.